Has your immune system been high-jacked by an autoimmune disease such as Multiple Sclerosis, Hashimoto’s, Celiac disease, or Ulcerative Colitis?

 Here’s the scoop:

-Dr. Liz Orchard, ND (founder of Be Well Natural Medicine) and Michelle McGlade, LAc (owner of Bellacu) are co-hosting The Desire Map Book Club of St. Paul, launching on January 7, 2014 at 7pm as part of Danielle LaPorte’s World’s Biggest Book Club.
-We’ll be focusing on Danielle’s book, The Desire Map (if you’re not familiar with Danielle’s book or her inspirational website, you can check her out HERE).
+Dr. Liz Orchard, ND (founder of Be Well Natural Medicine, that’s me) and Michelle McGlade, LAc (owner of Bellacu) are co-hosting The Desire Map Book Club of St. Paul, launching on January 7, 2014 at 7pm as part of Danielle LaPorte’s World’s Biggest Book Club.
+We’ll be focusing on Danielle’s book, The Desire Map (if you’re not familiar with Danielle’s book or her inspirational website, check her out HERE through my affiliate link).

 Using The Desire Map as a jumping off point, we are going to delve into soulful conversation and community – 2 of our favorite things.
 So, bring your list of desires, goals, gratitudes, and intentions for the New Year.